 - Prerequisites must be complete before you can enroll in LVN courses.
 However, “In Progress” work for the prerequisites may be considered during the selection process.
 Final selection is pending evidence of satisfactory completion of any “in progress” prerequisites.
 View Prerequisites

-- We highly recommend that basic science courses (nutrition, physiology, math and psychology) are completed within the past five years with a grade of “C” or higher.
+- We highly recommend that basic science courses (nutrition, physiology, anatomy, and psychology) are completed within the past five years with a grade of “C” or higher.

 - All courses offered in the Vocational Nursing Program may be challenged for credit.
 Contact the department for information.